Child Life Specialist

 According to the Bureau of Labor Statistics, child life specialists are classified as social workers.
 Specifically, the BLS shows the average yearly salary for healthcare social workers is significantly higher at $62,940 (BLS May 2023).

 Salary amounts depend on factors such as education, experience, and cost of living in a particular area.
-Here are the salary percentiles for social workers based on 2023 data from the BLS:
+Here are the salary percentiles for social workers based the latest BLS data available as of March 2025:

 Child Life Specialist Associations & Resources